gridsome/gridsome.org/docs/app-structure.md

 ## App.vue

 The `App.vue` file is the main component that wraps all your pages and templates.
 You can override the default file by having your own `App.vue` file in your `src` directory.
-Overriding it is useful if you want to have a layout that is shared across all your pages.
+Overriding it is useful if you want to have a layout that is shared across all your pages (Like Header & Footer).
 Or if you want to have a `<transition>` component around the `<router-view>`.

 Gridsome adds `App.vue` automatically, but you can override it by adding a `App.vue` file in `src` folder with this content: